Update: (June 20, 2014)

 Here is the chart of B&W’s stock price during the past year.
 It is interesting to note the 10% drop between May 9, 2014 and May 18, 2014 and the fact that the stock continues to trade in a range centered around the new, lower price established after that drop.

-During a call with investors, Jim Ferland, the company CEO announced that spending on the mPower reactor development project would be slashed by approximately 75%.
+During a call with investors, Jim Ferland, B&W’s CEO, announced that spending on the mPower reactor development project would be slashed by approximately 75%.
 By the end of the week, the company had issued 60 day warning notices of pending layoffs to more than 200 engineers, project managers, administrators, and sales people.

-The official explanation was that the company had failed in its effort to find major investors.
-Supposedly, investors were not interested because there were not yet any customer commitments to purchase B&W mPowerTM reactors, even though anyone who knows anything about the power business knows that no customer will make a firm commitment for a product that does not yet have a final design or a license to be built.
+The official explanation was that the company had failed in its effort to find additional major investors to participate in the project.
+Supposedly, potential investors were not interested because there were not yet any customer commitments to purchase B&W mPowerTM reactors, even though anyone who knows anything about the power business knows that no customer will make a firm commitment for a product that does not yet have a final design or a license to be built.

 The underlying impression given, perhaps purposely, was that SMRs were not attracting customer interest and were thus just an expensive distraction to keep nuclear-focused development teams busy.